 You’re Still Here?
 Oh, for the Post-Credits Scene.
 (Miscellaneous Questions I Often Get)

-So I've spanned the experience with interns from best possible (Bryan) to worst possible ("Hugo"), and what I've learned is that my investment approach is so hands-on that it's very difficult for me to derive value from interns without merely assigning data collection type grunt work (which I don't want to do).
+I've tried it several times, and what I've learned is that my investment approach is so hands-on that it's very difficult for me to derive value from interns without merely assigning data collection type grunt work (which I don't want to do).
 I can’t find a way to utilize internal resources without incurring too much overhead, so I’ve stopped trying - it’s a different skillset from investing and not one I need to develop given ACM’s long-term business plan.

 I am, nonetheless, always happy to be a sounding board for questions / thoughts / investment ideas / etc; I have a soft spot in particular for people from nontraditional backgrounds or non-target schools.
 I cannot guarantee a detailed response (or a response at all) depending on how busy I am and how interested I am in the topics you bring up.
 But I'm usually pretty responsive, even if it sometimes takes a while - it never hurts to email and you're encouraged to do so.